stat408/HW8/README.md

 # HW8

-Please use D2L to turn in both the Word or PDF output and your R Markdown file in.
+Please use D2L to turn in both the HTML output (NOTE leaflet requires HTML) and your R Markdown file in.

 ### Q1.
 (5 points)
 Use the Baltimore Towing Dataset for this question.